-When you first look at a stand-up paddleboard, you will not find much to it.
+You will not find much when you first look at a stand-up paddleboard.
 It is a slightly curved board-like construction with fins placed on the bottom.

 The SUP looks just like a longboard usually used in surfing or anything like that.

-Although a few of the components and terminology are quite the same as the surfboards, there are some different mechanisms on the stand-up paddleboard that every paddler must know.
+Although a few of the components and terminology are pretty much the same as the surfboards, there are different mechanisms on the stand-up paddleboard that every paddler must know.

 Among the first steps before starting your paddleboarding journey is to learn its terminology, glossary, and explanations.